Dharshini-Karnan/Dharshini-Karnan/README.md

 ---

 ## About Me
-- Entry-level DevOps professional with hands-on exposure to CI/CD pipelines
+- Entry-level DevOps professional with hands-on experience in CI/CD pipelines
 - Interested in cloud infrastructure, automation, and deployment workflows
 - Experience working with AWS, Jenkins, Docker, and SonarQube
 - Comfortable with Bash, Python, and basic web technologies